MOXIE: The Secret to Bold and Gutsy Leadership

 When I speak to executives, I ask them: what would you give to have an entire company full of employees who know what they do, love it and want to keep on doing it.
 They smile wistfully knowing that such commitment is rare.
-But in reality it is only rare because companies do not take enough time nurturing such attitudes in the workplace.
+But in reality, it is only rare because companies do not take enough time nurturing such attitudes in the workplace.

 It is up to leaders to make certain that organizational purpose is understood and acted upon.
-Based upon research and interviews with business executives in multiple sectors I have concluded that there are five key people-smart things that businesses must do to succeed in the new future.
+Based on research and interviews with business executives in multiple sectors I have concluded that there are five key people-smart things that businesses must do to succeed in the new future.